 It’s raspberry season again!

 Growing up, the summer holidays of Memorial Day, Independence and Labor Day brought a short break from gardening and farm work.
 There was always the family barbecue, a few fireworks and homemade ice cream.
 Fresh ice cream in hand, my siblings, cousins and I would head for the berry patches, dropping in our favorite selection from what was ripening on the thorny bushes – raspberries in all colors, boysenberries and blackberries – too many delicious choices.
 My personal favorites were the blackcaps.
+In 2020, berry picking during the shutdown was delightful, and fruitful social distance activity.

 Native to the Western Hemisphere and parts of Asia, raspberries are now heavily cultivated in America and in Europe.
 Their colors range from a golds to pink, red and black.
 How can you tell the difference between raspberries and blackberries?
 Easy – raspberries, when ripe will pull easily from the branch leaving behind the ‘rasp.’
 Boysenberries and blackberries come off the branches with their edible white center still in them.